What is Hanging Tongue Syndrome?

 A dog with an exposed tongue is not an unusual sight; they pant to show pleasure or anxiety, to recover after exercise, and to cool themselves.
 Some dogs, however, are either partially or fully unable to control their tongue and it may hang out of their mouth on a consistent basis.

-These dogs have a condition know as hanging tongue syndrome, and it can be triggered by congenital defect, injury, or neurological damage.
+These dogs have a condition know as hanging tongue syndrome, and it can be triggered by a congenital defect, injury, dental disease or neurological damage.
 This can leave the dog open to cracking and bleeding of the tongue as well as difficulty eating or cleaning themselves.

 Symptoms of Hanging Tongue Syndrome in Dogs

 Dogs who have developed hanging tongue syndrome may experience several different symptoms that are likely to require attention and may even be indicative of additional disorders.
 Some of the symptoms that you may want to watch for include:

 - Bad breath

 Constantly hanging tongues in dogs may have multiple causes, and this may result in differing amounts of control over the organ.
 Dogs that are unable to retract their tongue fully due to dentition problems or injuries to the jaw may have full control of their tongue otherwise.
 Canines who have limited control or no control, such as dogs with tongues that are paralyzed due to nerve damage or dogs with an injured tongue, may require assistance with important tasks such as eating, drinking, and cleaning themselves and may be more at risk for environmental hazards such as sunburn or frostbite.